Natural History Curiosities - Nature & science combined in art.

 -

-Medium Pyrite cluster with several interconnected crystals from Navajun, Spain
+Pyrite on matrix with several cubes and cluster from Navajun, Spain

 What's happening